The Seekers: 2020s

 On 28 April 2020, Universal Music Australia announced that a trilogy of Seekers' compilation albums would be released over the following twelve months under the title Hidden Treasures, featuring rarities and lost classics.
 Hidden Treasures – Volume 1 was released on 22 May 2020 and peaked at number 21 on the ARIA Charts.
 Volume 2 was released October the same year.

 In a 2021 interview, Keith Potger said the group members were considering ways to commemorate their 60th anniversary, in 2022.

-Death of Judith Durham

 On 5 August 2022, Judith Durham died from bronchiectasis, a chronic lung disease, at The Alfred Hospital in Melbourne, aged 79.
+She was cremated.

 The Seekers' final recording together, "Carry Me", was unveiled by Athol Guy at Durham's state memorial service.
-Written by Bruce Woodley, Guy, Potger and Woodley added their vocals and instrumentation to Durham's vocals.
+Written by Bruce Woodley, the song was completed by Woodley, Potger and Guy adding their vocals and instrumentation to Durham's vocals.